Best Standard Chartered Miles Credit Cards for Singapore: SC Visa Infinite, SC Journey or SC Beyond?

 ---|

-The Amaze Card from Instarem allows you to either link up to 5 Mastercard credit or debit cards, or top up your Amaze e-wallet from Mastercard or Visa cards, to spend in person and online, and view and manage all your spending in one place.
+The Amaze Card from Instarem allows you to either link Mastercard credit or debit cards, or top up your Amaze e-wallet using your card or PayNow, to spend in person and online, and view and manage all your spending in one place.

 Amaze Cards have a few specific features:

-If you’re topping up your Amaze account with Visa you’ll only ever be able to spend the amount of money in the account.
+If you’re topping up your Amaze wallet you’ll only ever be able to spend the amount of money in the account.
 However, if you prefer to link a Mastercard, you can choose a debit or credit card, which can mean you can spend on credit through Amaze as well.

 In this way, the Amaze Card can pull together different functions and features, and act as either a credit or debit card depending on how you set it up.